 Wear clothing that is appropriate for going in the water, and bring sunscreen and mosquito repellant.

-To take best advantage of this opportunity, we recommend that you engage with the guide/fisherman and the environment
+To take best advantage of this experience, we recommend that you engage with the guide/fisherman and the environment